 After sampling my first two I promptly hauled these down to the office staff in our apartment building.
 Otherwise?
 These would’ve been gone in an hour.
 So tasty!

-If you give these truffles a go, be sure to snap a pic and tag it #minimalistbaker on Instagram so I can see how yours came out!
-I love seeing which recipes you guys try and love.
+If you give these truffles a go, be sure to snap a pic and tag it @minimalistbaker on Instagram so we can see how yours came out!
+We love seeing which recipes you try and love.
 Cheers, friends!

 - If your dates aren’t sticky and super moist when squeezed, soak in hot water for 10-15 minutes to soften.
 Then drain thoroughly and pit.
 Otherwise, just pit and add to food processor.

-- Add 1 TBSP melted coconut oil and mix.
-If it’s not quite combining, drizzle in warm water a little at a time - 1 tsp - scraping down sides as needed, and mix until a rough paste or ball forms.
+- If it’s not quite combining, drizzle in a tiny bit of warm water – 1 tsp at a time – scraping down sides as needed, and mix until a rough paste or ball forms.
 If you add too much water it will be difficult to handle them later as they won’t freeze up well.

-- Lastly, add 3/4 tsp sea salt and mix once more to incorporate.
+- Lastly, add sea salt and mix once more to incorporate.
 Taste and adjust saltiness level if desired.

-- Using a small melon baller or a Tablespoon and finger, scoop out small balls and place on a parchment-lined baking sheet and freeze for another 20-30 minutes to set.
+- Using a small melon baller or a Tablespoon and finger, scoop out small balls and roll/form them into balls.
+Place on a parchment-lined baking sheet and freeze for 20-30 minutes to set.

-- Warm the chocolate chips over a double boiler or in the microwave in 30 second increments with remaining 1 TBSP coconut oil.
+- Warm the chocolate over a double boiler or in the microwave in 30 second increments with coconut oil.